gaioguys/GAIO.jl/docs/src/general.md

 ## BoxSet

-The core idea behind GAIO.jl is to approximate an subset of the domain via a collection of small boxes.
+The core idea behind GAIO.jl is to approximate a subset of the domain via a collection of small boxes.
 To construct `BoxSet`s, there are two main options: getting all boxes in the partition, or locating a box surrounding a point ``x \in Q``
 ```@repl 1
 B = cover(P, x)    # one box surrounding the point x
 B = cover(P, :)    # set of all boxes in P